 Whenever I think of tomato tarts, I remember the first time I made them at my previous job as a catering chef.
-I was responsible for preparing lunch for a company of 50, which meant creating a menu to please all different palates.
-Fridays were slow days since most people liked to eat out.
-This also meant that we had to prepare smaller lunches to save money.
 One Friday afternoon, my coworker and I decided to serve tomato tarts with a green salad on the side, light and delicious.
 Apparently, this meal was not enough as one employee disappointingly yelled, “Where the chicken at??”
 Mind you, she was also someone who didn’t know how to boil water, but we understood from then on that meat had to be a component on the menu.
 I haven’t had a tomato tart since that day but today was the day I brought it back.
 With an abundant amount of tomatoes available in the summer, it’s the perfect timing to prepare a Campari tomato tart with whipped goat cheese (and I enjoyed this with no chicken!).